OpenAddressesUK/theodolite/app/views/static/blog/_posts/2015-03-05-communities-shortlist.md

 #### Thank you to our shortlist...

+<iframe src="https://www.flickr.com/photos/129754713@N03/16537626429/in/set-72157650772049558/player/" width="640" height="516" frameborder="0" allowfullscreen webkitallowfullscreen mozallowfullscreen oallowfullscreen msallowfullscreen></iframe>

 Heikki Vesanto, Penny Andrews, Fiona Skinner for their original characterisation of addresses in situ.

-<iframe src="https://www.flickr.com/photos/129754713@N03/16526978480/in/set-72157650745805979/player/" width="640" height="516" frameborder="0" allowfullscreen webkitallowfullscreen mozallowfullscreen oallowfullscreen msallowfullscreen></iframe>

 #### We have two finalists!

+<%= image_tag("blog/2015-03-05-communities-shortlist-1.jpg", alt: "(C) Charlie Southwell") %>

+<%= image_tag("blog/2015-03-05-communities-shortlist-2.jpg", alt: "(C) Mareve Heath") %>

 A huge congratulations to both Charlie Southwell and Mareve Heath.
 Their photos conveyed the vibrancy and scale of addresses within communities in the UK.
 Tomorrow we’ll be announcing the winner of £500 photography vouchers.
 Fingers crossed Charlie and Mareve!

-(directly add finalist photos - access here and here)

 #### Register an address